 where $w=x+t$ and $\bar{w}=x-t$ are coordinates on the cylinder.
 To apply the $T \bar{T}$ deformed correlation function to the OTOC, we follow the steps in \cite{He:2019vzf}, the first order deformed OTOC is \be

 \ee

 For generic two-dimensional CFTs, the four-point function on the plane is \be \langle W(z_1,\bar{z}_1)W(z_2,\bar{z}_2)V(z_3,\bar{z}_3)V(z_4,\bar{z}_4)\rangle=\frac{1}{z_{12}^{2h_w}z_{34}^{2h_v}}\frac{1}{\bar{z}_{12}^{2h_w}\bar{z}_{34}^{2h_v}}G(\eta,\bar{\eta})\,, \ee where $G(\eta,\bar{\eta})$ is associated with the conformal block.
-In the Ising model, there are three types of $G(\eta,\bar{\eta})$, which are associated with the three Virasoro primary operators, e.g. identity operator $I$, spin operator $\sigma$ and energy operator $\epsilon$.
-They are \be G_{\sigma\sigma}(\eta,\bar{\eta})=\frac{1}{2}\Big{|}\frac{1}{1-\eta}\Big{|}^{1/4}\big{(}|1+\sqrt{1-\eta}|+|1-\sqrt{1-\eta}|\big{)}\,, \ee \be G_{\sigma\epsilon}(\eta,\bar{\eta})=\Big{|}\frac{2-\eta}{2\sqrt{1-\eta}}\Big{|}^2\,, \ee \be G_{\epsilon\epsilon}(\eta,\bar{\eta})=\Big{|}\frac{1-\eta+\eta^2}{1-\eta}\Big{|}^2\,, \ee corresponding to $\langle\sigma\sigma\sigma\sigma\rangle$, $\langle\sigma\epsilon\sigma\epsilon\rangle$ and $\langle\epsilon\epsilon\epsilon\epsilon\rangle$ respectively \cite{DiFrancesco:1987ez}.
+In the Ising model, there are three types of $G(\eta,\bar{\eta})$, which are associated with the three Virasoro primary operators, e.g. identity operator $I$, spin operator $\sigma$, and energy operator $\epsilon$.
+They are \be G_{\sigma\sigma}(\eta,\bar{\eta})=\frac{1}{2}\Big{|}\frac{1}{1-\eta}\Big{|}^{1/4}\big{(}|1+\sqrt{1-\eta}|+|1-\sqrt{1-\eta}|\big{)}\,, \ee \be G_{\sigma\epsilon}(\eta,\bar{\eta})=\Big{|}\frac{2-\eta}{2\sqrt{1-\eta}}\Big{|}^2\,, \ee \be G_{\epsilon\epsilon}(\eta,\bar{\eta})=\Big{|}\frac{1-\eta+\eta^2}{1-\eta}\Big{|}^2\,, \ee corresponding to $\langle\sigma\sigma\sigma\sigma\rangle$, $\langle\sigma\epsilon\sigma\epsilon\rangle$, and $\langle\epsilon\epsilon\epsilon\epsilon\rangle$ respectively \cite{DiFrancesco:1987ez}.
 Here $|f(\eta)|=\sqrt{f(\eta)}\sqrt{f(\bar{\eta})}$.

-Then the first order deformation can be calculated by considering different forms of $G(\eta,\bar{\eta})$.
+Then, the first order deformation can be calculated by considering different forms of $G(\eta,\bar{\eta})$.
 Here we take $\langle\sigma\sigma\sigma\sigma\rangle$ as an example, and the first order $T\bar{T}$ deformed OTOC (\ref{DeformedTT}) can be divided into three terms in terms of different powers of the central charge\footnote{The central charge $c$ is ${1\over 2}$ in the 2D Ising model.} $c$.
-The term with power $c^2$ is independent of $\delta C_{\sigma\sigma}$ that \be
+The term with power $c^2$ is independent of $\delta C_{\sigma\sigma}$ such that \be

-\ee Since this term is only associated with the logarithmic divergence, it can be regulated by the regularization procedure and it does not make contribution to the OTOC.
-Putting the eq.(\ref{WVWV}) and eq.(\ref{sigmasigma}) into the eq.(\ref{DeformedTT}), the term with $c^1$ of the $T\bar{T}$ deformed OTOC (\ref{DeformedTT}) is following \be
+\ee Since this term is only associated with the logarithmic divergence, it can be regulated by the regularization procedure and it does not contribute to the OTOC.
+Putting eqs.(\ref{WVWV}) and (\ref{sigmasigma}) into eq.(\ref{DeformedTT}), the term with $c^1$ of the $T\bar{T}$ deformed OTOC (\ref{DeformedTT}) is as follows \be

 \ee